Language modeling via stochastic processes: Related works

 Generating long, coherent text is conceptually difficult for autoregressive models because they lack the ability to model text structure and dynamics \citep{lin-etal-2021-limitations}.
 This means that they struggle to plan and look ahead which leads to generating globally incoherent text.
 Forcing autoregressive models to generate \textit{longer} texts exacerbates this incoherence because the models struggle to extrapolate beyond their expected text end point.
 Prior work has tried to address the problem of generating globally coherent text with planning-based approaches \citep{puduppully2019data,moryossef-etal-2019-step,fan_strategies_2019,kiddon2016globally}.
 However, planning-based approaches rely on domain-specific heuristics for capturing text structure and dynamics.

 Our work uses a contrastive objective to learn latent dynamics in text without domain-specific heuristics.
 Contrastive objectives have been applied to several domains, including language \citep{devlin_bert_2019,iter_pretraining_2020,liu_simcls_2021}, vision \citep{chen2020simple}, and general time series data \citep{hyvarinen_unsupervised_2016,hyvarinen2019nonlinear}.
 In particular for language, contrastive objectives have been applied to the next-sentence prediction task for improving BERT embeddings \citep{devlin_bert_2019} and to the discourse coherence setting \citep{nie_dissent_2019,mchen-discoeval-19} for evaluating how coherent pairs of sentences are.
-However, these methods have two shortcomings which we address with our work.
-One is that the resulting sentence embeddings are often static: they capture semantic similarity between sentence neighbors, but don't capture how sentence embeddings evolve over a document.
-Two is that they are not used for generation and are limited to classification tasks like discourse coherence.
+However, they are not used for generation and are limited to classification tasks like discourse coherence.
 Prior work has also tried fitting latent variable models \citep{bowman2016generating}, however these generally result in poor language generation \citep{he2018lagging} or are domain-specific \citep{weber2020generating,arora2016latent}.

 Our work is closely related to Contrastive Predictive Coding (CPC) from \citet{oord2019representation}.
-The key difference is CPC \textit{implicitly} learns \textit{unconditioned} latent dynamics, whereas we impose known goal-conditioned dynamics on our latent space.
-Doing so, we can extrapolate successfully further in time.
+The key difference is CPC \textit{implicitly} learns \textit{unconditioned} latent dynamics, whereas our contrastive learning objective imposes goal-conditioned dynamics on our latent space.
 Additionally, our method builds off of recent findings that contrastive objectives can be used to approximate local transition kernels of stochastic processes \citep{liu_contrastive_2021}.
 The main difference between \citet{liu_contrastive_2021} and our work is that they focus on provable conditions for latent recovery; we focus on empirically effective methods that leverage similar insights for recovering latent representations from language.
 Finally, our use of stochastic processes draws similarities to diffusion models \citep{song2020score, sohl2015deep} which apply a chain of diffusion steps onto the data and learn to reverse the diffusion process.
 However, our application is conceptually different: diffusion processes characterize properties of our latent space and are not a fixed inference method in our work.